What Is a VPN on iPhone & How Does It Work?

 Number of Devices

 How many connections do you need?
 You'll want VPN service for all the mobile devices and computers you and your family use to access the internet.
-NordVPN, for example, covers up to six devices at the same time.
+NordVPN, for example, covers up to ten devices at the same time.
 Make sure that your contract covers multiple people using the VPN account, not just multiple devices.
 If you purchase your VPN service through the App Store, check to see if Family Sharing is allowed for the VPN app you've selected.

 vpn